Labradoodles for Adoption

-- Set up puppy play dates where your pet can interact with other dogs
+- Set up puppy play dates where your pet can interact with other puppies

 You can also stimulate your pet’s mind by teaching it new tricks.

-Doodles have a variety of coat textures, but in general, they need brushing at least twice a week.
+Our Labradoodle puppies for sale have a variety of coat textures that dog owners enjoy, but in general, their low shedding coat needs brushing at least twice a week.
 Not only does this keep them tangle-free but it also removes excess debris from their coat, keeping them fresh and hygienic.
 Regularly trim the hair around their eyes and in between their paws to prevent these problem areas from causing irritation.

 Pooches with fleece coats tend to have longer fur and benefit the most from going to a professional groomer — although every dog loves getting pampered once in a while.